mnieber/gen/docs/developers-manual.rst

 Notes
 -----

+1. This is the typical way to render a directory with jinja2 templates with a jinja2 context that contains the resource.
+Note that the `res` key is added automatically to the context, so you could leave out `res=item_resource` in `get_context` (or you could leave out the `get_context` argument entirely).
+2. The `StoreTemplateDirs` class is a mixin that adds the `add_template_dir` method to the resource class.
+   It also adds a `render` function that renders all templates added with `add_template_dir`.
+3. This is an example of a custom render function (in this case, `StoreTemplateDirs]` is not used).
-1. `MemFun` is a helper function adds a special tag to a stand-alone function.
+4. `MemFun` is a helper function adds a special tag to a stand-alone function.
 This tag lets Moonleap know that this stand-alone function must be added as a member function to the extended class.